lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-06-effective-meetings.md

 where one isn't really doing any work.
 Any interruption to the state of flow incurs an additional period of immersion.
-Knowledge workers thus are most productive when they go uninterrupted for extended periods of time.
+Knowledge workers thus are most productive when they go uninterrupted for an extended period of time.

 Team Geek suggests managers be mindful of this by scheduling meetings at other interrupt points of the day, such as lunch or the end of the day.